T

 landmark

-Walk along the remarkably preserved medieval walls for breathtaking panoramic views of the Old Town and the Adriatic Sea.
-The circuit takes about 1.5 to 2 hours.
+Walk along the remarkably preserved medieval walls that encircle the Old Town, offering breathtaking views of the terracotta rooftops, the Adriatic Sea, and surrounding islands.
+The full circuit takes about 1.5-2 hours.

 4. Evening